Waikato/kiwiwords/docs/covidnz_corpus.md

 If you would like to talk to us about this project, please [email Andreea Calude](mailto:andreea@waikato.ac.nz).

 ### Downloading the CovidNZT Corpus
 The CovidNZT Twitter Corpus can be downloaded <a href="../pics/covid_nzt.zip">here</a>.
-In accordance with Twitter's terms of service, we can only provide the tweet IDs; however, we also include a script for extracting the tweets via the Twitter API.
+In accordance with Twitter's terms of service, we can only provide the raw tweet IDs; however, we also include a script for extracting the tweets via the Twitter API.
 Please follow the instructions in `readme.txt`.

 ### Publications
 - Burnette, J., & Long, M. (2022).
 [Bubbles and lockdown in Aotearoa New Zealand: the language of self-isolation in #Covid19NZ tweets](https://mh.bmj.com/content/early/2022/07/27/medhum-2022-012401). *Medical Humanities*. doi: 10.1136/medhum-2022-012401.